-We have a history of operating losses and there is no assurance that we will ever be able to earn sufficient revenue to achieve profitability or raise additional financing to successfully operate our business plan.
+We have a history of operating losses and there is no assurance that we will ever be able to achieve sufficient bookings growth, maintain license renewals and earn revenue to achieve profitability or raise additional financing to successfully operate our business plan.

-We have a history of operating losses and may not earn sufficient revenue to support our operations.
+We have a history of operating losses and may not have sufficient bookings, license renewals and earn revenue to support our operations.
 We have incurred recurring net losses of approximately \$29.2 million and \$42.0 million for the fiscal years ended 2022 and 2021, respectively.
 Our continuation is dependent upon attaining and maintaining profitable operations and raising additional capital as needed, but there can be no assurance that we will be able to raise any further financing.

-Our ability to generate positive cash flow from operations is dependent upon sustaining certain cost reductions and generating sufficient revenues.
+Our ability to generate positive cash flow from operations is dependent upon sustaining certain cost reductions and generating sufficient growth in bookings from new and existing customers, maintaining the level of renewals from existing customers and to achieve growth in revenues.
 Our operations have primarily been funded by our previous parent company with proceeds from public and private offerings of capital stock and secured and unsecured debt instruments.
 Based on our current business plan, we may need additional capital to support our operations, which may be satisfied with additional debt or equity financings.
 Future financings through equity offerings will be dilutive to existing stockholders.
 In addition, the terms of securities we may issue in future capital transactions may be more favorable to new investors than our current investors.
 Newly issued securities may include preferences, superior voting rights, and the issuance of warrants or other derivative securities.
 We may also issue incentive awards under our equity incentive plans, which may have additional dilutive effects.
 We may also be required to recognize non-cash expenses in connection with certain securities we may issue in the future such as convertible notes and warrants, which would adversely impact our financial condition and results of operations.
 Our ability to obtain needed financing may be impaired by factors, including the condition of the economy and capital markets, both generally and specifically in our industry, and the fact that we are not profitable, which could affect the availability or cost of future financing.
 If the amount of capital we are able to raise from financing activities, together with our revenues from operations, is not sufficient to satisfy our capital needs, we may need to reduce our operations by, for example, selling certain assets or business segments.